 While anxiety may go away on its own, more often than not it requires fighting back against the negative self-talk and learning skills to cope with the symptoms.
 At Life Insight, we work with a lot of anxious teens (and adults) and we start by sharing with them five strategies to reduce their anxiety:

-Mindfulness – There is a mountain of evidence that says mindfulness quiets anxiety in the brain by primarily teaching the brain to be in the present moment rather than worrying about tomorrow.
-Journaling, yoga, tai-chi, prayer and meditation are all great mindful activities.
+There is a mountain of evidence that says mindfulness quiets anxiety in the brain by primarily teaching the brain to be in the present moment rather than worrying about tomorrow.
+Grounding techniques such as journaling, yoga, tai-chi, prayer and meditation are all great mindful activities.
 Yoga, in particular, has been shown to raise GABA in the bloodstream.
-A couple of good phone apps to help you get started with mindfulness are Headspace and Calm.
+A couple of good phone apps to help you get started with mindfulness are Headspace, Smiling Mind, and Calm.

-These are some of the basic steps that may help keep anxiety at bay and quiet your brain.
-If these steps are not enough to keep anxiety under control consider speaking with a professional counselor.
-Therapy can be a very effective way to talk about the anxiety you’re experiencing while working on proven solutions to help you feel better quickly.
+These are some of the basic steps that may help keep anxiety at bay and quiet your teen’s brain.
+If these steps are not enough to keep anxiety under control consider setting up time for your teen to speak with a professional counselor.
+Therapy can be a very effective way to talk about the anxiety they’re experiencing while working on proven solutions to help them feel better quickly.

 We understand that anxiety can look and feel different for teens.
 Our team at Life Insight is here to help adults and adolescents manage anxiety.
 Chronic or debilitating anxiety doesn’t have to be part of growing up and the skills teens learn today can help pave the way for more successful adulthood.